Feature: #98132 - Extbase entity properties support union types¶

 .

-, therefore the following code works and has always been working:
+, therefore the following code works and has always worked:

 class Entity extends AbstractEntity